 Please note that meeting the typical offer/minimum requirement does not guarantee that you will receive an offer.

 Please see our English language entry requirements web page.

-Please note that if you are required to meet an English language condition, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
+Please note that if you do not meet our English language requirements, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
 You attend these courses before starting your degree programme.

-Duration: 3 years full-time
+Duration: 3 years full-time, 6 years part-time

 The course structure below gives a flavour of the modules that will be available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Please note that the first-year modules listed for this degree are compulsory.

 Please contact us for more detail about the exact composition of this programme of study.

 The 2023/24 annual tuition fees for this course are: